srirambtechit/linux/shell-scripting-basics/ex-editor/README.md

  - Useful for searching word
  - Highly applicable for replacing text by another text
  - Pattern matching
+ - Removing particular content of file
+ - Duplicating or Copying content of file

  - <b>Pattern:</b> Set of characters (may be words or not) is called pattern.